 The Elsevier Foundation Chemistry for Climate Action Challenge is jointly run by the Elsevier Foundation and Elsevier’s chemistry journals team.
 The Challenge is open to individuals and organizations whose projects use green and sustainable chemistry solutions to tackle some of the developing world’s greatest sustainability challenges.
 Read more about Elsevier and green chemistry.

 The winning projects will receive a prize of €25,000 each.
-The winners will be announced at the Elsevier Green & Sustainable Chemistry Conference (22-24 May 2023) in Dresden, Germany.
+The winners will be announced at the 8th Elsevier Green & Sustainable Chemistry Conference (13-15 May 2024) in Dresden, Germany.

 1. How do I submit my proposal?

-You can submit your proposal on the Elsevier Foundation Chemistry for Climate Action Challenge platform at this link: https://app.oxfordabstracts.com/stages/3914/submitter
+You can submit your proposal on the Elsevier Foundation Chemistry for Climate Action Challenge platform at this link: https://app.oxfordabstracts.com/stages/6638/submitter

 For a successful proposal it is essential to familiarize yourself with the Challenge’s full description and criteria.

-2. What are the Challenge’s process and deadlines?
+3. What are the Challenge’s process and deadlines?

 The Elsevier Foundation Chemistry for Climate Action Challenge is articulated in the following phases.

-Reviewing phase: out of all submitted proposals, the Top tier eligible proposals will be selected by a panel of reviewers and will be advanced to the judging phase.
+• Reviewing phase: out of all submitted proposals, the top tier eligible proposals will be selected by a panel of reviewers and will be advanced to the judging phase.

-3. What are the prizes of the Elsevier Foundation Chemistry for Climate Action Challenge?
+4. What are the prizes of the Elsevier Foundation Chemistry for Climate Action Challenge?

 The Elsevier Foundation Chemistry for Climate Action Challenge awards 2 prizes of €25,000 each.

 The Challenge award projects that use green and sustainable chemistry solutions to tackle some of the developing world’s greatest sustainability challenges – encouraging researchers to come up with new solutions.
-The prizes will be awarded during a special event at the 7th Elsevier Green & Sustainable Chemistry Conference taking place in 22-24 May 2023, Dresden, Germany.

-4. When will I know the results of my application?
+5. When will I know the results of my application?

-5. Can I get feedback on my proposal?
+6. Can I get feedback on my proposal?

 Unfortunately, due to the high number of applicants, it is not possible to offer individual feedback.